Raritan Bay Slag Superfund Site: State intervention

 The New Jersey Department of Environmental Protection, or NJDEP for short, have identified several dangerous heavy metals at the Raritan Bay Slag Site.
 These heavy metals include elevated concentrations of lead, antimony, arsenic, and copper.
 In addition to the location in Laurence Harbor, another area of concern was found on the Sayreville waterfront.
 The western jetty at the Cheesequake Creek inlet and waterfront area is the specific location of the area of concern.
 The NJDEP requested for the EPA to evaluate the Raritan Bay Slag site.

 National intervention

 The EPA evaluated the Raritan Bay Slag site in 2009.
 After confirming the findings of the NJDEP, the EPA’s results showed elevated levels of lead in the slag, soil, sediment and surface water.
 Several locations along the shoreline were marked as “dangers to public health and safety”.
 Remedial action and cleanup as soon as possible was recommended by the EPA.

 Health and environmental hazards

 The NJDEP and EPA’s observations have shown excessive amounts of lead, arsenic, antimony, and copper in the site.
 Lead is extremely dangerous, lethal if ingested, and can cause developmental issues for children and fetuses.
 Arsenic increases the chance of cancer, however the amount of arsenic present in the site is too small to cause serious human harm.
-Antimony and copper are not known to harm humans, but they are unnaturally abundant in the site.